turingschool/front-end-curriculum/lessons/module-1/js-2.md

 Before we get started with new material, let's go over over what we've learned so far.

-- The three basic data types
+- The primitive data types
 - Variables
 - Conditionals
 - Functions